alex-b-chase/LRGCE/README.md

 # LRGCE

-Reference Packages used to analyze the bacterial leaf litter community.
+Reference Packages used to analyze the bacterial leaf litter community at Loma Ridge, Irvine, CA, USA

-Reference tree:
+# Reference Phylogeny:
 ![](https://github.com/alex-b-chase/LRGCE/blob/master/chase_suppfigure1.pdf)

+# Reference Genomes
+List of [Genomes](https://github.com/alex-b-chase/LRGCE/blob/master/protein_S3p.refpkg/seqs_sub.fix.csv) in reference packages can be found in any of the above (all the same):

+# PPLACER
 To use with pplacer:

 1. align filtered reads from metagenome to reference package: